amphp/amphp.github.io/docs/aerys/index.md

 * Table of Contents
 {:toc}

-`amphp/aerys` is a non-blocking HTTP/1.1 application, websocket and static file server written in PHP.
+`amphp/aerys` is a non-blocking HTTP/1.1 and HTTP/2 application, websocket and static file server written in PHP.

+> **Note:** For developing you may want to use the `-d` flag on command line, the productive default may not be very developer friendly.

 **Required PHP Version**